 Tripods with built-in leveling heads.
 Cinematographers have long known about the need for stability and rigidity.
 A normal lens for cinematography is 2 or 3 times the focal length of a normal lens for still photography.
 Cinematographers oftentimes work with some extremely long lenses.
 You do not often see pan shots in movies, but you can probably remember a great one or two.
 Successful pans shots require the best that tripod manufacturers have to offer.
 That is why cine tripods have no columns.
 Cine tripods have leveling heads and often one or more spreaders.
 A spreader converts a tripod into a tetrahedron before you even plant the tripod into the ground.
 You will find lots of cine tripods with leveling heads and/or spreaders below.

 THIS PAGE HAS BEEN REVISED AND REORGANIZED.
-Saltzman camera stands and tripods and accessories used to be found here; I have relocated Saltzman equipment towords the end of this page.
+Saltzman camera stands and tripods are now located near the end of this page.
+One Houston Fearless tripod is now listed at the top of this page, while information about Houston Fearless tripods is located at the bottom of this page.
 In keeping with my above mentioned philosophy of what makes tripods perform well, I have repositioned and added to my transit tripod selection.

 Tripods for use with transits oftentimes have no leg joints, no columns, etc. Surveyors need to carry with them a long story pole as well, so there is little point in making the tripod collapsable, but more importantly stability is required for holding a heavy brass transit and rigidity is required for viewing through a 24X (or so) telescope.
 Converted, these make great photographic tripods for field use for nature photography with long and heavy lenses.
 I can convert these tripods.
 It is not even necessary to alter these tripods.
 I make adapters for use with cameras.
 I also offer Dietzgen top plates that you may alter to accept cameras.
 If you are a serious nature photographer, seriously consider one of these tripods.
 I include the GLENNVIEW/GITZO TRIPOD here as well because it has legs with no leg joints.
 These are relatively heavy tripods.
 I was working in the forest recently with an 850mm lens on a Gitzo 5532s tripod with a Gitzo leveling head.
 That is as good a tripod as Gitzo makes.
 The forest floor was spongy following some rain.
 Even with the GLENNVIEW spikes on the Gitzo tripod, It was obvious that stability was lacking.
 Next time I am working in such a situation, I will use one of the below surveyor's tripods.